Sara Thunebro: Club career

-Thunebro began playing at the age of six, eventually rising to the youth club Viljan IK.
+Thunebro began playing at the age of six, eventually rising to the youth club IK Viljan.
 She advanced through the Damallsvenskan to one of the top-tier teams Djurgårdens IF.
 With Thunebro on the team, Djurgården won the Swedish Championship in 2003 and 2004.
 Djurgården also won the Swedish Cup in both 2004 and 2005, securing qualification for the UEFA Women's Cup.
 In 2005 Djurgården reached the final but were beaten by Turbine Potsdam.

 After twice being voted the best defender in Sweden, Thunebro joined FFC Frankfurt in 2009.
 She extended her contract with the German club for another two years in April 2011.

 After playing only three games in the first half of the season she left Frankfurt in March 2013 to join Tyresö FF in Sweden.
 She aimed to get more match practice ahead of the UEFA Women's Euro 2013 in her home country.

 After one season at Tyresö she moved on again, to newly promoted Damallsvenskan club Eskilstuna United DFF.
 In announcing the transfer in December 2013, Thunebro admitted she moved to be based closer to her family.
 After the 2015 season in which Eskilstuna finished as runners-up to FC Rosengård, Thunebro made the difficult decision to retire from playing.
 Coach Viktor Eriksson thanked Thunebro for her part in establishing the club in the top league and described it as an honour to have worked with her for two years.